AmericanCouncils/Mutate/README.md

 # Todo List #

 We will keep track of where we are in regards to specific tasks here.
-This library is still in the early stages of development, so everything documented in this file is subject to change.

 Todo list:

+* Change references from "name" to "key" instead
+	* Adapter::getName => Adapter::getKey
+	* Preset::getName => Preset::getKey
+	* `getName` methods should return human-readable name if present, if not return key
+* Implement simple mock objects in Tests/Mock directory for easier Adapter/Transcoder testing
 * Unit test and document Adapter
 * Unit test and document Transcoder
 * Commands:
-	* Add conflict flag options to transcode commands
+	* Add conflict/mode flag options to transcode commands
+	* Implement all non-job related commands
 	* Transcode commands should return full file paths to console upon success
 	* Batch transcode commands
 		* `transcode:batch [pattern]`
 		* `transcode:batch:adapter [pattern]`
 		* `transcode:batch:job [pattern]`
 	* `finfo` - display all available file info for a given path
+	* `preset:show key` - display info for preset
+	* `adapter:show key` - display info for adapter
+	* `job:show key` - display info for adapter
 * Implement jobs
 	* Allow chained presets on one output file
 	* Allow creation of multiple output files